haflandy/docker-duplicity/README.md

-# geschke/duplicity
+# haflandy/docker-duplicity

 This is a docker image to create backups and do restore with the **[duplicity](http://duplicity.nongnu.org/)** backup tool and a minimal backup shell script.

+This project is forked from geschke/docker-duplicity and updated to a newer version of Ubuntu.
+A blog entry (in German) of the original author can be found in "[Backups mit Duplicity und Docker](https://www.kuerbis.org/2017/07/backups-mit-duplicity-und-docker/)".

 ## Usage

 To download the container run

-    docker pull geschke/duplicity
+    docker pull haflandy/docker-duplicity

 It is a general-purpose Duplicity image with simple backup and restore scripts to handle the main tasks.
-It is based on the "[Backup Script for Duplicity](https://wiki.hetzner.de/index.php/Duplicity_Script/en)", published as part of the Hetzner DokuWiki.
+It is based on the "[Backup Script for Duplicity](https://community.hetzner.com/tutorials/duplicity-script)", published as part of the Hetzner DokuWiki.

 ## Concepts